 Don’t let anyone distract your work flow, pump them tunes if you want to and don’t get annoyed by family members chomping on their dinner next to you.

-Shop my Sony noise cancelling headphone here.
+Shop my Sony noise cancelling headphones here.
 They are amazing!

 Get outside for fresh air when you can.
 Phone calls are a great excuse for this.
 This encourages frequent movement too.